zephos-io/funnelbase/README.md

 warning when you need to back off.
 This makes it complicated for microservices to control the flow of requests out to Spotify's API.

+**It is worth noting that development of Funnelbase is currently geared towards communicating with Spotify's API and design choices will reflect this.**

-Below is a diagram describing the issue and how Funnelbase fixes this.
+Below is a diagram describing the issue and how Funnelbase fixes it.
 ![Diagram describing the issue and how Funnelbase fixes this](./assets/context-dark.png)

 Scenario 1 is without Funnelbase where X number of services send requests off to an external API whenever they like.